sebastienrousseau/nalufx/nalufx-ui/ui/components/themes/README.md

 ## Conclusion

-The BeonUX Theme provides a robust foundation for building consistent and maintainable UI components.
+These Slint schemes provide a robust foundation for building consistent and maintainable UI components.
 Utilize these schemes to streamline your design process and ensure a cohesive user experience.

 For more information on other components and their usage, refer to the respective documentation files.